zama-ai/concrete-ml/docs/getting-started/README.md

 ## Key features

 - **Model inference on encrypted data**: Concrete ML converts models such as decision trees, LLMs, neural networks, etc.. to predict on encrypted data.
-The models that are converted can be trained on clear or on encrypted data.
+Those models can be trained either on clear data or on encrypted data.

 - **Training on encrypted data**: FHE is an encryption technique that allows computing directly on encrypted data, without needing to decrypt it.
 With FHE, you can build private-by-design applications without compromising on features.
 Learn more about FHE in [this introduction](https://www.zama.ai/post/tfhe-deep-dive-part-1) or join the [FHE.org](https://fhe.org) community.